jgcodes2020/pancake/README.md

 - Recommended: Ninja (`pip install ninja`) to improve build times

 ### Standalone
-Same as any other ordinary CMake package.
-There are no options at the moment, because I haven't seen the need for it.

 ### As a Conan package
 Run `conan export . pancake/0.2.0@local/beta` in the project folder.
 This exports Pancake as a Conan recipe that you can use in your projects.
+You will need to build from source.

 ## Legal obligations